 The 1967 General Assembly of the United Presbyterian Church rejected the Lay Committee’s view and approved the Confession of `67.
-Many of the original members of the Lay Committee would see the predicted results: Swift and massive loss of members, de-emphasis of evangelism and mission, and invasive Biblical illiteracy.
+Many of the original members of the Lay Committee would see the predicted results: swift and massive loss of members, de-emphasis of evangelism and mission, and invasive Biblical illiteracy.
 But they did not take consolation in being prophetically correct.
 They would not stand by idly and watch the Presbyterian Church disintegrate.

 In 1968, the Lay Committee dug deeper and began paying for a bold new strategy.
 The Layman was born.
 At its peak, The Layman is mailed to 500,000 Presbyterian households worldwide.
 Its voice is strong and consistent.
 Critics who would reshape the denomination to reflect cultural and social values rather than Biblical ethics have frequently lambasted The Layman’s coverage and commentary.
 Former moderator Robert Bohl and other denominational leaders attempted in 1995 to have The Layman publicly censured by the delegates to the General Assembly.
 The vote was 517-20 against censuring The Layman.